ALL PHOTOGRAPHY IS NOT THE SAME.

 To an outside observer, classic portraiture, lifestyle photography and documentary photography can look kinda similar – but there are a few key differences.
 There are no hard and fast rules about this kind of thing, but this is my interpretation.

 Documentary photography is completely unscripted.
 It’s the fly on a wall approach.
 It’s visual storytelling – it’s documenting your real life, exactly as it happens with no involvement or direction from the photographer.
 It’s raw, emotive and honestly represents who you are – quirks and all.

 While documentary photography is completely unscripted - classic portraiture is the exact opposite– the photographer has full creative control over every possible aspect of the photograph – light choice, background, face and body placement etc. They are typically more polished, more poised.

 Lifestyle photography lies somewhere in the middle of classic portraiture and documentary photography.
 It’s a mix of authentic vs staged photography.
 It’s utilizing the best light, mild posing/direction from the photographer and shooting real life situation as it unfolds.
 Lifestyle images look more laid back compared to classic portraiture… To me, they are a prettied up interpretation of real life.

 Every session is as unique as the family I’m shooting.
 We will communicate prior to your session so that I can get to know a little more about you and your family.
-I also want to know what really matters most to you in documenting your day.
+I also want to know what really matters most to you in documenting your family.
 On the day of the session, I show up a little early just to get a feel for the home and to meet everyone.
 It takes a little while for everyone (myself included) to warm up, so I want ample time for everyone to get used to me being there before I start sticking a camera in your faces!

 Documentary sessions can be REALLY LONG.
 Why?